Rockport-Fulton: Coastal Texas charm

 Posted By Kristi Casey Sanders On January 5, 2010 @ 4:45 pm In | No Comments

 The Texas Maritime Museum began as an annual fall festival, exhibiting antique outboard motors, fishing equipment and mounted fish.
-In 1979, the museum was established to house the artifacts permanently, and in 2008, it was named the “Official Best” Maritime Museum in Texas by NBC Media.
-In addition to the main museum building, there is a lighthouse gallery space, which has a 48-ft. high observation deck offering panoramic views of Rockport Harbor, Aransas Bay and the Intracoastal Waterway.
+In 2008, it was named the “Official Best” Maritime Museum in Texas by NBC Media.
+In addition to the main museum building, there’s a lighthouse gallery space, which has a 48-ft. high observation deck offering panoramic views of Rockport Harbor, Aransas Bay and the Intracoastal Waterway.
 Group tours and educational programs for children and teens are available.

 Article printed from Plan Your Meetings: http://planyourmeetings.com